uabrc/uabrc.github.io/docs/help/support.md

 ## How Do I Request Or Change A Project Space?

-Projects are collaborative data and code storage spaces with controlled access.
-Any UAB investigator with a legitimate research need can request a project storage space.
-Please send an email with the following information, depending on what you need.

-For more details on project storage, please see our [Storage](../data_management/storage.md) page.

-### New Projects

-1. What is the purpose of the project space?
-2. What should we name the project?
-Short, descriptive, memorable names work best.
-The name will be used as the project folder name in our file system, so alphanumeric, underscore and dash characters only please.
-3. Who should have access?
-Please provide a list of blazerids.
-The intended project owner will always have access.

-### Access Management

-1. What is the name of the project?
-2. Who should be given access?
-3. Who should no longer have access?

-### Storage

-1. What is the name of the project?
-2. How much additional or total space will be needed?
+Please see our [Storage page](../data_management/storage.md) for more information.

-### How do I request new software installed?
+## How do I request new software installed?

 Before making a request for new software on Cheaha, please try searching our [modules](../cheaha/software/modules.md) or searching for packages on [Anaconda](../workflow_solutions/using_anaconda.md).

-If you are not able to find a suitable module or package and would like a new piece of software installed on Cheaha, please [create a ticket](#how-do-i-create-a-support-ticket) with the name of the software, the version number, and a link to the installation instructions.
+If you are not able to find a suitable module or package and would like software installed on Cheaha, please [create a ticket](#how-do-i-create-a-support-ticket) with the name of the software, the version number, and a link to the installation instructions.

 ## Office Hours